 At this time in KDR History, Mr. Stohl had been speaking with David Morton, a Brother of the Mu Alpha Chapter (West Virginia University.
 Apparently, Mr. Stohol had discussed the possiblity of a Toledo Chapter and asked Brother Morton if he had any friends in the Midwest.
 He mentioned Dave Dorner to Mr. Stohl who then forwarded the message on to Mike Carson.
 At this time neither Mike Carson or Dave Dorner knew each other.

 On Tuesday, September 6, 1983 Mike Carson and Dave Dorner agreed to meet to discuss building a Colony of Kappa Delta Rho Fraternity at The University of Toledo.
-During the “Pub Talks” Mike and Dave expressed a need for a new fraternity. their opinions of Greek Life was positive.
-What they had observed from other fraterniies was not well received by either. they had noticed strong points and weaknesses about the fraternal system as independents.
+During the “Pub Talks” Mike and Dave expressed a need for a new fraternity.
+What they had observed from other fraternities was not well received by either.
+They had noticed strong points and weaknesses about the fraternal system as independents.

-As they discussion deepened, the topic of brotherhood became a priority over money.
-Their main purpose was to promote a good organization for the commuter student – – to create a common man’s fraternity filled with gentleman.
+As the discussion of creating a new fraternity deepened, the topic of brotherhood became a priority over money.
+Their main purpose was to promote a good organization for the commuter student – – to create a common man’s fraternity filled with gentlemen.

 On Wednesday, September 14, 1983 a gathering was held at Dave Dorner’s house on 286th Street in the Northend of Toledo.
 The evnet was hosted by Dave and Mike Carson.
 It was during this day that “real brotherhood” began to show.
 A discussion evolved as a group of men watched a Miami Dolphins football game.
 At this time most of these men did not know each other and this gathering was designed to release any tension them.
 Dave Dorner led the discussion and devised the traditional “Dorner’s Name Game.”
 This was designed to break down the communication barriers between the interested members.
 The basis of the Name Game is that each peron, Brother or Rushee, state their high school and hometown, interests, goals, degree, and reason for wanting to go Greek.
 All agreed that it was time to launch a new fraternity at The University of Toledo.